darkboi3301/codetantratraining/README.md

 In this program, the `printHello` function is defined to print the message "Hello, World!" to the console.
 The `main` function calls `printHello` to display the message.

-> "ONE HOUR and MORE YAPPPING LATER
+> "ONE HOUR and MORE YAPPPING LATER"